Min-Thway-Htut/Moto-Mart-Car-Marketplace/README.md

 ## Installation

-### Follow these instructions if you are on Windows
+### Please follow these instructions to run the application on Windows

 ```bash
 # Clone the repository